 Certainly, as Everard's closest associates, they were the individuals of principal interest.

-Notwithstanding which, Markham and Burton watched and listened politely as various others – seamstresses and outside hires – trotted to and fro, essentially repeating the same conventional platitudes though the detectives fancied they detected genuine affection for their bouffant-haired boss.
+Notwithstanding which, Markham and Burton watched and listened politely as various others – seamstresses and outside hires – trotted to and fro, essentially repeating the same conventional platitudes, though the detectives detected genuine affection for their bouffant-haired boss.
 ‘He was never too grand to speak to you,’ as one youthful freelancer put it, unconsciously making Everard sound like royalty.